esmeralday/esmeralday.github.io/index.md

 ### Simple Scene

+SOFA is able to animate .pyscn files.
+These are python files with an extra function named `createScene` that takes a root node as an input.
+The root node is the main parent node of the node tree.
+A scene consists of an ordered tree of nodes with parent/child relationships.
+Every node is built of components with names and features.

 To set up this scene prefab objects are used.
 In this example the cube and floor prefabs are implemented and animated.
 The cube falls and stops upon collision with the floor.
 A contact distance is added as a buffer.
 Although this may seem appear unrealistic when the cube stops above the floor (i.e. before appearing to touch it), it is important to add this buffer to give the simulation enough time to compute the collision calculations.

 ```python